Addiction Help

 Ecstacy: stimulant effect, neurotoxin.

-Mushrooms/Mescaline: change in perceptiopns, sensory overload, increase heart rate, BP, sweating, dry mouth, dilated pupils,
+Mushrooms/Mescaline: change in perceptions, sensory overload, increase heart rate, BP, sweating, dry mouth, dilated pupils,

 senses heightened, switching of senses.
 “Trails and Flashbacks”.